lucified/lucify-refugees/README.md

 + Origin: All countries
 + Data item to display: Country of asylum, origin, year

-Save the resulting file as `data/unhcr_popstats_export_asylum_seekers_monthly.csv`, remove the first four (header) rows and run `gulp prepare-data` to generate the required JSON file for the visualization.
+Save the resulting file as `data/unhcr_popstats_export_asylum_seekers_monthly.csv`, remove the first four (header) rows and run `gulp prepare-data` to generate the JSON file for the visualization.

-Once you have new data, you can change the time period during which the visualization runs by updating the values in `src/js/model/refugee-constants.js`.
-Note that changing these values has not been extensively tested, and might result in glitches.

 ## Authors